Skip to main content

 To accept webhooks, your app must include public endpoints listening for HTTP POST requests.
 You have to also ensure the app subscribes to the right events.

-• the endpoint does not respond before timeout
+• the endpoint does not respond in time

-• the endpoint will respond with a non-200 status code
+• the endpoint responds with a transient HTTP error code (5xx)

 Task queue